timburr1/timburr1.github.io/_posts/2022-12-04-festival-campaign.md

 PC Classes: Any [Core](https://www.d20pfsrd.com/classes/core-classes/), [Base](https://www.d20pfsrd.com/classes/base-classes/), or [Hybrid](https://www.d20pfsrd.com/classes/hybrid-classes/) class; [Merchant](/papers/pathfinder/Merchant.pdf).

 Questions to consider: Do you know any of the other PCs?
 What are you doing here at the fair?
+Who are you camping with?